 There are a couple of reasons that your tracking number might reflect a "Delivered" status, even though you just generated a label or shipped the package.

-If your packages show as "Delivered" to the same City and Zip Code as you mailed it from, chances are the incorrect status is due to an honest error.
+If your packages show as "Delivered" to the same City and Zip Code you mailed them from, the incorrect status is due to an honest error.

 Post Office employees are people, too, and sometimes they make mistakes.
-If a clerk has their scanner set to "Delivered" instead of "Accepted", then your tracking will show the "Delivered" status.
-While this can raise concerns for you and your customers, it should not have any impact on the package's delivery.
+If a clerk has their scanner set to "Delivered" instead of "Accepted," then your tracking will show the "Delivered" status.
+While this can raise concerns for you and your customers, it should not impact the package's delivery.